GLAD

 labels_priorsOptional[Series]

-Prior label probabilities.
+The prior label probabilities.

 alphas_priors_meanOptional[Series]

-Prior mean value of alpha parameters.
+The prior mean value of the alpha parameters.

 betas_priors_meanOptional[Series]

-Prior mean value of beta parameters.
+The prior mean value of the beta parameters.

 m_step_max_iterint